Dig Diary – Wednesday, July 12, 2017

 The elements in the trench are at an early stage of excavation but the enigmatic, not to say mysterious, nature of what is being revealed has clearly captured the imagination of those on guided tours who listen with rapt attention.

 One of the fascinated visitors today was Professor Colin Richards, Britain’s pre-eminent archaeologist and a regular visitor to the Ness.

 His accumulated experience is immense but it was nice to see that even he could be startled by the possibilities surrounding the Neolithic structures at the bottom of the trench.

-Site director Nick is more persuaded than ever that there are similarities between the Trench T structure and Bookan chambered cairn, a mile or so away, which he excavated.
+Site director Nick is more persuaded than ever that there are similarities between the Trench T structure and the Bookan chambered cairn, a mile or so away, which he excavated in 2002.

 He believes that orthostats in Trench T may have been used in a similar way to that revealed at Bookan, although the Bookan structure is much smaller that Structure Twenty-Seven in Trench T.

 In Structure One, the curving secondary wall is being removed with each stone being washed and examined from every angle for signs of decoration, and in Structures Eight and Twelve an energetic programme of floor sampling is being undertaken.
 Our decorated stone expert, Dr Antonia Thomas, is on hand to give advice.

 Specifically in Structure Eight (with its six hearths) a depth of material has accumulated around the hearths with, paradoxically, no clay flooring in the side recesses.